Bites: Current Concepts

 OCCLUSAL CONCLUSION

-For almost a century, dentists have reconstructed bite tables by choosing one mandibular bracing position, stabilizing it with as many simultaneous tooth contacts as possible, and then surrounding it with sloping walls of tooth structure that "guide" the mandible's range of motion anteriorly and laterally.
+For almost a century, dentists have reconstructed bite tables by choosing one mandibular bracing position, stabilizing it with as many simultaneous tooth contacts as possible, and then surrounding it with sloping walls of tooth structure that "guide" the mandible's range of motion by confining it anteriorly and laterally.
 Such a simple mechanical approach was useful when dental lab work was dependent on simple hinge devices to reproduce jaw movements; however, building a bite table around a single central bracing position does not even resemble natural jaw movement pathways, and it does not recognize the important role that jaw muscle exercise and range of motion play in the physiology and natural orthopedic function of the mandible.

 FOOTNOTES